Stikine Airport Society

 Board Treasurer

-Violeta currently works for Executive Flight Centre, which operates in Dease Lake.
-With extensive experience in accounting, treasury, internal audit, job costing, policy creating, budgeting, and financial reporting in manufacturing, oil and gas and construction industries, Violeta brings invaluable expertise to the Board.
+Violeta currently works as a Senior Accountant with the City of Calgary, and previously worked with the Executive Flight Centre, which operates in Dease Lake.
+With extensive experience in accounting, treasury, internal audit, job costing, policy creating, budgeting, and financial reporting in government, manufacturing, oil and gas and construction industries, Violeta brings invaluable expertise to the Board.

-Violeta completed her degree in Accounting and Audit from University of Economics in Bulgaria, and then obtained her CPA designation in Canada.
+Violeta completed her degree in Accounting and Audit from University of Economics in Bulgaria, followed by obtaining her CPA designation in Canada.

 Collaborations